fabienpe/aws-nitro-verify-pcr-signature/README.md

 # Verify AWS Nitro enclave PCR0 signature

-This is a simple Python script that can be used to [verify the signature of the PCR0](https://github.com/aws/aws-nitro-enclaves-cli/blob/f96a1aeae6162328d90648eb5756a54ac7c5e6d1/docs/image_signing.md) of a Nitro Enclave Image File (EIF) version 4.
+This is a simple Python script that can be used to [verify the value of PCR values and of the the signature of the PCR0](https://github.com/aws/aws-nitro-enclaves-cli/blob/f96a1aeae6162328d90648eb5756a54ac7c5e6d1/docs/image_signing.md) of a Nitro Enclave Image File (EIF) version 4.

+The script requires as input the EIF and the base64 encoded attestation of the EIF issued by AWS.

-The script uses the signing certificate used during the creation of the EIF to verify the PCR0 signature: it can use a local PEM file or the copy of the certificate that is included in the EIF.
+The script also requires the signing certificate used during the creation of the EIF to verify the PCR0 signature: it can use a local PEM file or the copy of the certificate that is included in the EIF.

-If the signature is valid, the script outputs the signed PCR0 value.
-The script also computes the hash of the fingerprint of the signing certificate (PCR8).
-Both PCR values can be compared to the ones given by `nitro-cli` when building the enclave.
+The script verifies the signature, computes the CRC check of the EIF, and computes the different PCR values of the EIF (which could also be obtained with the nitro-cli tool).
+The script also compares these computed values with the one provided in the attestation.

 ## Prerequisite